 It isn’t always easy to do, but it is incredibly important, and for me it’s a central pillar of the Connective Parenting approach.

-I’m sharing this today with you because over the past couple of weeks, I’ve had a couple of really powerful experiences that have got me reflecting on the power of presence again, not just in the parent/child relationship, but with all of our relationships in life.
+I’ve had a couple of really powerful experiences that have got me reflecting on the power of presence again, not just in the parent/child relationship, but with all of our relationships in life.